NelsonPython/Enviro/enviro-I3-subscribe.md

 ```
 ### On_message function

-This function receives data and stores it in csv format in the enviro.csv file
+This function receives data, stores it in csv format in the enviro.csv file, stores it on the Tangle, and prints it

 ```
 def on_message(client, userdata, msg):